vercel/next.js/errors/failed-loading-swc.md

 Alternatively, you might need to allow optional packages to be installed by your package manager (remove `--no-optional` flag) for the package to download correctly.

-In some cases your package manager (e.g. `npm`) might have generated a lockfile that only includes `optionalDependencies` specific to the platform it was generated on preventing the `optionalDependency` needed for CI from being installed.
+In some cases your package manager (e.g. `npm`) might have generated a lockfile that only includes `optionalDependencies` specific to the platform it was generated on, preventing the `optionalDependency` needed for CI from being installed.

 This can be fixed by removing the lockfile and regenerating it with a newer version of your package manager `npm i -g npm@latest`.